cybex-gmbh/laravel-protector/UPGRADE-GUIDE.md

 - The minimum required PHP version is now 8.2
 - Some config and .env keys have been renamed.
-- Configuration-related methods have been moved from `Protector` to a new `ProtectorConfig` class.
+- `Protector` instances can no longer be reconfigured during runtime.
+Create new instances using the `ProtectorConfigurator` class.
 - The Protector dump endpoint route name has been changed.
 - Dump metadata has received a new structure.
   Legacy dumps with old metadata are still supported.